 This procedure is used by the 5GMSd Application Provider to obtain the properties of an existing Content Hosting Configuration resource from the 5GMSd AF.
 The HTTP GET method shall be used for this purpose.

-If the procedure is successful, the 5GMSd AF shall respond with a 200 (OK) response message that includes the Content Hosting Configuration in the response message body.
+If the procedure is successful, the 5GMSd AF shall respond with a 200 (OK) response message that includes the Content Hosting Configuration resource in the response message body.

+If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

 4.3.3.4 Update Content Hosting Configuration properties

 The update operation is invoked by the 5GMSd Application Provider to modify the properties of an existing Content Hosting Configuration resource.
-All available parameters, except the originDomain and targetDomain, may be updated.
+All writeable properties except domainNameAlias may be updated.
 The HTTP PATCH or HTTP PUT methods shall be used for the update operation.

-If the procedure is successful, the 5GMSd AF shall respond with a 200 (OK) and provide the content of the resource in the response, reflecting the successful update operation.
+If the procedure is successful, the 5GMSd AF shall respond with a 200 (OK) and provide the content of the resource in the response, confirming the successful update operation.

-Editor’s Note: Check the HTTP Status Codes.
+If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

 4.3.3.5 Delete Content Hosting Configuration

-This operation is used by the 5GMSd Application Provider to destroy an Content Hosting Configuration resource and to terminate the related distribution.
+This operation is used by the 5GMSd Application Provider to destroy a Content Hosting Configuration resource and to terminate the related distribution.
 The HTTP DELETE method shall be used for this purpose.
 As a result, the 5GMSd AF will release any associated network resources, purge any cached content, and delete any corresponding configurations.

 If the procedure is successful, the 5GMSd AF shall respond with a 200 (OK) response message.

-Editor’s Note: Check the HTTP Status Codes for DELETE.
+If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

-4.3.4 Ingest Protocols procedures
+4.3.4 Content Protocols procedures

 4.3.4.1 General

-The set of content ingest protocols supported by the 5GMSd AS at interface M2d is described by the Ingest Protocols resource at M1d, as specified in clause 5.2.2.2.
+The set of content ingest protocols supported by the 5GMSd AS at interface M2d is described by the ContentProtocols resource at M1d, as specified in clause 7.5.3.1.

-4.3.4.2 Create Ingest Protocols
+4.3.4.2 Create Content Protocols

-The Create operation is not permitted for the Ingest Protocols resource.
+The Create operation is not permitted for the ContentProtocols resource.

-4.3.4.3 Read Ingest Protocols
+4.3.4.3 Read Content Protocols

-Editor’s Note: Missing specification.
+This procedure is used by the 5GMSd Application Provider to retrieve a list of content ingest protocols supported by the 5GMSd AS.
+The HTTP GET method shall be used for this purpose.

+If the procedure is successful, the 5GMSd AF shall respond with a 200 (OK) response that includes a ContentProtocols resource in the response message body, as specified in clause 7.5.3.1.If the procedure is not successful, the 5GMSd AF shall provide a response code as defined in Clause 6.3.

 4.3.4.4 Update Ingest Protocols

-The Update operation is not permitted for the Ingest Protocols resource.
+The Update operation is not permitted for the ContentProtocols resource.

 4.3.4.5 Delete Ingest Protocols

-The Delete operation is not permitted for the Ingest Protocols resource.
+The Delete operation is not permitted for the ContentProtocols resource.

 4.3.5 Content Preparation Template procedures